 External Risks to a Zombie Company

 A sudden change in the business or economic environment can kill zombie companies.
-If the economy strengthens, companies that are more successful can quickly take advantage of the opportunities and leave these companies behind.
-Unable to take advantage of these opportunities, consumer demand for their products or services will decrease and the companies will eventually encounter significant trouble competing with other companies.
+If the economy strengthens, more successful companies can quickly take advantage of the opportunities and leave these companies behind.
+Unable to take advantage of these opportunities, consumer demand for their products or services will decrease, and the companies will eventually encounter significant trouble competing with other companies.

 As the existence of zombie companies depends on creditors, a hike in interest rates will wipe out a significant number of zombie firms.
 The cost of debt will increase, and the companies will be unable to meet their interest obligations.

 The Effect of Zombie Companies on the Economy

 Zombie companies are seen as a barrier to productive growth, as the survival of weak companies contributes to lowering the average overall productivity.
-Economists argue that these companies are detrimental to society, as they take up market share and lock up talent (“scarce resources”) that should be available to more successful and dynamic companies.
+Economists argue that these companies are detrimental to society.
+They take up market share and lock up talent (“scarce resources”) that should be available to more successful and dynamic companies.

 Without cash to reinvest, a zombie company is unable to grow and is inefficient.
 They are “uncompetitive survivors” and contribute to lower productivity in the global economy.

 Although these companies adversely affect the economy, some companies play an important role in the economy.
 For example, a zombie company may be bailed out by the government simply because the company employs a large number of people.
 If the company were to go bankrupt, the massive job losses could cause a significant societal impact.